Schoenflies solutions of conformal boundary values may fail to be Sobolev: Proof of Theorem

-\end{enumerate} If such a Jordan domain exists, then by (i) and (ii), any Schoenflies solution with the conformal boundary value $\varphi$ fails to be in $W^{1,\,1}$ (even not in $BV$) by Fubini's theorem; indeed, such a solution maps a family of radial segments in the exterior of the unit disk (with finite length) into curves of infinite length in $\wz \Omega$, and by calculating in the polar coordinate we know that such a map cannot be in $W^{1,\,1}$ (even not in $BV$).
+\end{enumerate} If such a Jordan domain exists (see Lemma~\ref{harmonic measure} below), then by (i) and (ii), any Schoenflies solution of the conformal boundary value $\varphi$ is not in $W^{1,\,1}_{\loc}$ (even not in $BV_{\loc}$) by Fubini's theorem; indeed, such a solution maps a family of radial segments in the exterior of the unit disk (with finite length) into a family curves of infinite length in $\wz \Omega$.
+By calculating in the polar coordinate we know that such a map cannot be in $W^{1,\,1}_{\loc}$ (even not in $BV_{\loc}$).
 Hence Theorem~\ref{mainthm 1} follows.

 We first construct a Jordan curve $\Gamma$ in the plane.
 Towards this, let us recall the construction of a fat Cantor set $E\subset [0,\,1]$ on the real axis.
 Let $C_0=I_{0,\,1}=[0,\,1]$ and $C_i$ with $i\ge 1$ recursively as follows: When $I_{i,\,j}=[a,\,b]$ has been defined, let